The semi-analytic theory and computation of finite-depth standing water waves: Preliminaries

 \section{Preliminaries}

-In this section we introduce the conformal map used to represent the fluid motion in finite depth, non-dimensionalize the partial differential equations governing water waves, and propose an ansatz for a Stokes expansion of the solution in powers of an amplitude parameter.
+In this section we introduce the conformal map used to represent the fluid motion in finite depth, non-dimensionalize the partial differential equations governing water waves, propose an ansatz for a Stokes expansion of the solution in powers of an amplitude parameter, derive the governing equations of the spatial Fourier modes of the solution, and show how to use Bell polynomials to efficiently re-expand the hyperbolic sine or cosine of a power series.